bbl4de/bbl4de/README.md

 **Rust** & **Go** infrastructure projects and their components - majority of 2025 spent here:

 Several audits of purpose-built L1s and components of L2s like Optimism.
 Although with no findings, I audited Ethereum's Pectra hardfork to deepen my understanding of the EVM and the consensus layer.

+AI enginnering & agentic workflows - using my security expertise to improve GregoAI's tool from the backend.

 ## Public contests - >$50,000 in rewards total.
 | Project | Description | Language(s) | Placement | Findings |